 On January 4, 2011, we filed a complaint in the United States District Court for the District of Wisconsin (Civ Act.
 No. 11-CV-02) against Dashwire, Inc. ("Dashwire"), claiming that Dashwire has infringed, and continues to infringe, several of our patents.
 We filed an Amended Complaint against Dashwire on April 22, 2011.
 As a result of these claims, Dashwire filed a complaint against us in the same court asserting that we are infringing two of the Dashwire patents which it recently acquired from Intellectual Venture Partners.
-On July 29, 2011, we entered into a patent license and settlement agreement with Dashwire whereby Dashwire will take a limited license to specific Synchronoss cloud management patents.
-Under the agreement, we will receive a lump-sum payment and future royalties from Dashwire and the parties will each move the court to dismiss the above complaints.
+On July 29, 2011, Synchronoss and Dashwire entered into a patent license and settlement agreement whereby Dashwire will take a limited license to specific Synchronoss cloud management patents.
+Under the agreement, we will receive a lump-sum payment and future royalties from Dashwire.
+In accordance with the terms of the patent license and settlement agreement the parties dismissed the above complaints.